dodziraynard/sharks/README.md

 # Web

 ## Language and Libraries
-- Python 3
+- Python 3.8
 - Django 3

 ## Installation
-Clone this repository and open it in an editor.
+Clone the repository and open it in an editor.
 ```bash
 git clone https://github.com/dodziraynard/sharks.git
 ```